 Noely Banos, MA

 Noely earned an M.A. in Experimental Psychology from Western Carolina University, with a focus in research design and statistics, and further graduate training in Applied Social and Community Psychology from North Carolina State University.
 Noely has extensive experience utilizing various research methods; including survey design, focus groups, experimental and quasi-experimental designs.

-Looking to solve an agency or program's problem?
+Looking to solve a program's problem?
 Schedule a brief introductory call, and we’ll help find a solution.

 We create a strategy to gather and evaluate agile data that provides practical applications for your stakeholders.

-Have confidence that you can create and deploy innovative strategies with The Mark USA as your guide.
+Have confidence that you can create and deploy innovative funding strategies with The Mark as your guide.